zsmith05/project3/README.md

 Ivana Ogunbor 49053231

 Results:
-// after trying to insert a product with a duplicate id A product with this ID already exists.
+// after trying to insert a product with a duplicate id:
+A product with this ID already exists.
-// after inserting all products into the tree
+// after inserting all products into the tree:
 Finished inserting.
 Insertion took: 233.0 milliseconds.

 Enter product id to search: